 Housing quality standards for the housing choice voucher program apply to congregate housing.
 A refrigerator of appropriate size is required in the private living area of each congregate housing resident.
-The shared kitchen and dining areas must meet all required HQS requirements as well.
+The shared kitchen and dining areas must meet all required HQS housing inspections standards requirements as well.